Looking for some family-friendly hikes near Philadelphia! We’ve got you covered!

 High Rocks Vista Trail

 High Rocks Vista Trail is very popular with rock climbers.
 There are sections along the trail where climbers can belay down the rocks towards the creek.
-If you catch them at the right time, it can be fun to watch!
+It can be fun to watch if you catch them at the right time!

 There is a small parking lot across the street from the trailhead on Tory Road between Stover Park Road and Wormansville Road.